 Please make sure to shut off the power at the breaker before installing the fuses.
-There are two pumps on this model and please install all four fuses.

-Turn ON the power at the electrical junction box and turn ON the ON/OFF switches inside the front cabinet door.
+11. Turn ON the power switch at the electrical junction box and turn ON the ON/OFF switch inside the front cabinet door.
 The water heater's display panel should turn ON.

 - 12. Slowly reopen the outlet isolation valve to allow maximum flow of water. - 13.
-Ensure the unit is operational and running at high fire with all individual engines operational.
+Ensure the unit is operational and running at high fire with all individual engines operational. - 14.
+Let the unit run a high fire for 15 minutes. - 15.
+Turn off all the open faucets.

-- 14. Let the unit run a high fire for 15 minutes. - 15.
-Turn off all the open faucets. - Follow the instructions in this manual and on the unit's display screen.
+- 16. Follow the instructions in this manual and on the unit's display screen.
 For additional information refer to section "12.
-Operation" on page 44.
+Operation" on page 44. - 17.
+If multiple units are being installed, follow these instructions for each unit.